bughalda/Machine-Learning/Theory/Confusion_Matrix.md

 * Overall accuracy can sometimes be a deceptive measure because of unbalanced classes.
 * A general improvement to using overall accuracy is to study sensivity and specificity separately
 * A confusion matrix tabulates each combination of prediction and actual value

+* Code to make a confusion matrix on r:

   ```r
     #tabulate each combination of prediction and actual value